Competition for The Reconstruction of the Destroyed Palestinian Villages

 The Map shows the regional matrix—10 areas.

-As indicated above, each of the matrix regions has similar features in terms of traditionally available building materials, terrain, climate and access to roads and sea.
+The Table shows a listing of the 10 regions, their areas, their characteristics and the number of de-populated villages in each region.As indicated above, each of the matrix regions has similar features in terms of traditionally available building materials, terrain, climate and access to roads and sea.
 Benefit of similar matrix may be gained from existing villages today.
 For example, design of villages in central Palestine can benefit from nearby existing villages in the West Bank and upper Galilee, by acquiring/duplicating certain features, depending on the value of gained experience.

-On the other hand, the process of reconstructing villages in southern Palestine will have little to gain from the crowded Gaza Strip.
+On the other hand, the process of reconstructing villages in southern Palestine will have little to gain from the example of crowded Gaza Strip.
 The reverse lesson is true.
 It is an example of the need to avoid crowded conditions.

 Beer Sheba (Bir Al-Sabe’e) villages have a unique case.
 Design for the new Beer Sheba villages could, for example, follow that of the Texas ranches, with widely spaced clusters of houses, about one kilometer apart, located in the fields of the landowners.
 A similar case in Palestine is the distribution of bayyara houses and their fields near Jaffa and along the coast.
 This example is followed in the case of Israeli Kibbutzim built in the Beer Sheba district.
 Distribution of individual homes on a large land area must be preserved.
 However central facilities for education, commerce, services and health must be located in the hub of the village.
 Unlike information about closely spaced clusters of houses in a typical village, the information about Beer Sheba villages given here is limited, leaving the scope for greater creativity and foresight for participants.